markostam/sandbox/notes/CSAIL_seminars/NMT_Google_mike-schuster.md

 + 10sec/sentence -> 200ms/sentence

 ### Quantization range boundaries simulated during training
-+ model can be quantized without loss of tranlsation quality
++ model can be quantized without loss of translation quality
 + no other training restrictions necessary

 ### Quantized inference using TPU